pkavvadias/Movies-API-netguru/README.md

 ```
 Authorization: Bearer <token>
 ```
+Documentation about the API can also be found on `./assets/API Documentation.pdf`
 ## Example POST

 To add a movie call service using for example `curl`.
 We assume